keboola/connection-docs/components/extractors/database/postgresql/index.md

 - There are many updates in a database being tracked, but only a tiny number of updates are related to the table(s) and schema(s) for which the connector is capturing changes.
 This situation can be easily solved with periodic heartbeat events.
 Set the heartbeat.interval.ms connector configuration property.

-* **NOTE:** For the connector to detect and process events from a heartbeat table, you must add the table to the PostgreSQL publication created by the connector. **You can do that by selecting the heartbeat table in the `Datasource > Tables to sync` configuration property.***
+***Note:** For the connector to detect and process events from a heartbeat table, you must add the table to the PostgreSQL publication created by the connector.* ***You can do that by selecting the heartbeat table in the `Datasource > Tables to sync` configuration property.***

 - The PostgreSQL instance contains multiple databases and one of them is a high-traffic database.
 Debezium captures changes in another database that is low-traffic in comparison to the other database.
 Debezium then cannot confirm the LSN as replication slots work per database, and Debezium is not invoked.
 As WAL is shared by all databases, the amount used tends to grow until an event is emitted by the database for which Debezium is capturing changes.
 To overcome this, it is necessary to:
   - Enable periodic heartbeat record generation with the `heartbeat > interval.ms` connector configuration property.